doman991/doman_discord.js/README.md

 ## Cogs

 ### Timer
 The Timer cog enables administrators to set countdown timers directly in a Discord channel.
 Using the command `!timer <time> [optional message]`, an admin can trigger a countdown where the bot deletes the command message and posts a timestamped countdown in its place.
 The time must be between 5 seconds and 32 days, using units like `s` (seconds), `m` (minutes), `h` (hours), or `d` (days).
 Optionally, a custom message can be added.
-For example, `!timer 30m Break time ends!` starts a 30-minute countdown with the message "Break time ends! countDown" This is perfect for reminders or event scheduling.
+For example, `!timer 30m Break time ends!` starts a 30-minute countdown with the message "Break time ends!"
+This is perfect for reminders or event scheduling.

 ### Remove
 The Remove cog allows administrators to clean up a channel by deleting a specified number of messages.
 With the command `!remove <number>`, where `<number>` ranges from 1 to 100, the bot deletes that many messages before the command, logs the action in a designated log channel, and sends a confirmation message that auto-deletes after 2 seconds.
 For instance, `!remove 25` would remove the last 25 messages in the channel.
 This feature is useful for moderating chats while maintaining an action record.